 R 338.5101: This rule pertains to definitions used in the rule set.
-The proposed rule is designed to clarify the meaning of terms used in the proposed rules and remove definitions that are no longer necessary or are duplicative of definitions found in the Occupational Code.
+The proposed revised rule clarifies the meaning of terms used in the proposed rules and remove definitions that are no longer necessary or are duplicative of definitions found in the Occupational Code.

 R 338.5102: This rule pertains to standards of professional practice adopted by reference.
-The proposed rule uses the most current standard published and supplies the cost for obtaining copies of the adopted standards from the department.
+The proposed revised rule uses the most current standards published and supplies the cost for obtaining copies of the adopted standards.